 Soft Skills and Technical Skills

-Every HR Career Path demands emotional intelligence, conflict resolution abilities, and ethical judgment.
+Every HR career roadmap demands emotional intelligence, conflict resolution abilities, and ethical judgment.
 Technical requirements vary by role but increasingly include HRIS proficiency, data visualization, and basic analytics capabilities.

 Certifications and Training Opportunities